codegregcode/virtual-pet/README.md

 ## Support

-Thank you to all the support from tutors and fellow coursemates at Manchester Codes 🙌
+Thank you to all the support from tutors and fellow coursemates at [Command Shift](https://github.com/CommandShiftHQ) 🙌

 ## Authors and acknowledgement